SpaceRay

 Drag & Drop

 Drop your MKV or M2TS file, SpaceRay handles the rest.
-Supports common 3D Blu-ray formats including MKV and M2TS.
+Automatically detects MVC 3D tracks and dual-stream stereoscopic structures.

 High Quality